DataBiosphere/analysis_pipeline_WDL/null-model/README.md

 # Null Model (null-model-wf.wdl)
 *Authorship note: Much of this file paraphrases documentation written by Stephanie Gogarten*

+Be aware that the null_model_file does not match its output on Seven Bridges.

 ## Table Of Contents
 <!---toc start-->
 * [Quick Introduction](#quick-introduction)